A Dallas-area teenager lost his life in a car crash in late April.

 Curfews are almost universal for people under the age of 18.
-There are some cities where curfews are legally mandated, as well, and there is sometimes controversy over these laws.
-When people are in too much of a rush, however, disasters can happen.
+There are some cities where curfews are legally mandated (like Dallas), and there is sometimes controversy over these laws.
+When people are in too much of a rush, however, serious car accidents can occur.
 This applies to adults as much as it does to teenagers.
 There are some things that drivers should know about what they risk and what they really get out of driving in too much of a rush.

 One of the bitter ironies with the many people who are killed every year due to speeding is that speeding really wouldn’t have gotten them where they were going much faster than they would have had they been following the speed limit.
 In fact, traffic lights are oftentimes timed so that following the speed limit actually makes it faster to get through all of them.